In this article you’ll learn about: We will tell what are the …

 Pinterest users share with the world whatever they currently feel like.
 But in order to really go global, the company needed to overcome the challenge of poor web experience, which led to unsatisfying 1% conversion rate.
 In order to properly open for the mobile web, Pinterest developed a great PWA, which immediately resulted in increasing the time spent by 40%, upping core engagements by 60% and boosting user-generated ad revenue by almost 45%, at the same time cutting down loading time from frustrating 23 seconds to a neat 6.
 That’s what we call an improved user experience!

 PWA – a great fit for mobile

 As presented in the high-profile success examples above, PWA is a remarkable piece of technology that brings outstanding benefits to the business.
 What’s awesome is that Progressive Web Apps are brilliant regardless the sector or industry – users of all kind enjoy increased usability, faster and more reliable performance and overall increase in engagement.

 Let’s face the truth – there’s no better solution that overcomes the disadvantages of native mobile technologies.
-Instead of rediscovering the wheel, don’t hesitate to use existing (and proven in action!) possibilities to your benefit and embark on the PWA journey.
-If you need any help – write us!
+If you need any help – write to us!
 Expect nothing but positive outcomes!